 Meet Amelia-Juliette Demery, a Ph.D. student at the Cornell Lab of Ornithology.
-She is the second of four women of color we are featuring in our blog series, dedicated to highlighting the complexities, struggles, and beauty of being a woman of color in STEM.
+She is one of four women of color we are featuring in our blog series, dedicated to highlighting the complexities, struggles, and beauty of being a woman of color in STEM.

 Amelia’s interview gave us honest and raw insight into the realities of Black women in the workplace, particularly in ecology and evolution, and the importance of mentorship.
 Her eloquent words leave a lasting impression that challenges us to reflect on the often-overlooked intersection between race and gender.

 Amelia is working toward her Ph.D. in an evolutionary ecology lab.
 She is interested in why different organisms look the way they do.
 She became interested in biology and ecology during her undergraduate years at California State Polytechnic University where she studied survivorship in fence lizards within urban and rural environments.
 From there she made the leap to birds, looking at broad-scale evolutionary patterns of beak morphology for tanagers, one of the most diverse groups of songbirds.
 Her current projects are focused on beak color in birds, which can communicate health, dominance, and even sex appeal.
 She studies one of the most common birds on our planet: European Starlings.
 Starlings are especially interesting because they change their beak color throughout their life: in the breeding season, they have bright banana-yellow beaks but in the non-breeding season, their beaks turn black.
 To understand what triggers these changes, Amelia puts starlings into an experimental setting and tries to trick them into changing their beak color.
 So far, the experiment revealed that changing beak color in starlings is not related to hormones.
 Now the question shifts to what genetics factors are at play, and how are they connected to other aspects of starling life history.

 Below is a partial transcript of her interview describing her experiences in a predominately White field.
 It has been edited for clarity.